DaraghsCode/TheRatGames/README.md

-# RatRaceII
+# RatRaceII/RatShooterIII
-A simple Javascript game to practice some of its basic concepts.
+Some simple Javascript games to practice the basic concepts.

-More updates are to come regarding the game itself as well as some front end top ups to give the web app some visual appeal.
+More updates are to come regarding the games themselves as well as some front end top ups to give the web app some visual appeal.